harish876/lsp-from-scratch/README.md

 1. Add a Tree Sitter.
 2. Make a small LSP for some language. ( Maybe HTMX )
+3. Figure out a way to run the debug server without using hacky solutions.
+Something to do with activation events but yet to figure out.

 # Minimum Viable VS Code Language Server Extension [Forked Documentation]